 Only when all three components are balanced and physiologically healthy are you able to enjoy optimal comfort.

 Neuromuscular dentistry helps your facial and jaw muscles find their optimal position.
 Through this, the occlusion or bite of the jaw is improved in order to eliminate the pain you are suffering.

 Once Dr. Warr has determined what is causing your problems, he can begin explaining your possible solutions.
 TMJ treatments start with modifying your bite with a comfortable appliance, or orthotic.
 This typically results in almost immediate relief of your pain!

 Dr. Warr then considers a number of factors to determine what type of TMD treatment is best for you.
 Most importantly, the extent of the disorder, your age, and overall health will be considered when he develops a strategic plan for your optimal oral health.

 The Relationship Between TMJ / TMD and Headaches and Migraines

 It has been established that more than 85% of the pain in the head and neck area is from muscles being over strained in the area.
 Restoring your muscles to a balanced and healthy relationship can provide longer-term, and some times permanent, relief from migraines.

 Dr. Warr has treated a number of migraine patients through the use of neuromuscular dentistry techniques.
 Some types of migraines include: temporal migraines, cluster migraines, 'hormonal migraines', and stress-related migraines.

 There is an answer for head and neck pain, and in many cases it begins with a healthy, natural bite.

 If you are experiencing any of the above symptoms or are interested in learning more about TMJ / TMD from our neuromuscular dentist in Salt Lake City, please call or email us today for a free consultation.
-We proudly serve those from Salt Lake City, West Jordan and Midvale, Utah.
+We proudly serve those from Salt Lake City, West Valley City and Draper, Utah.